arg2211/NYTtextanalysis/README.md

     + VCorpus object (created using tm package)
     + character object
     + NOTE: DO NOT make corpus all lowercase before tokenizing, the function relies on uppercase letters to help it split sentences more accurately

+5. Separate Sentences by Gender
+  * first create dictionary of words with gender-related words
   *